This website uses cookies. Find out more in our Privacy Policy.

 Direct Unsubsidized Loan Limits

-If you started or completed a graduate degree previously and used federal education loans, those amounts will be considered when you file a new FAFSA form for your degree at Agnes Scott College.
+If you started or completed a graduate degree previously and used federal student loans, those amounts will be considered when you file a new FAFSA form for your degree at Agnes Scott College.
 The limits for independent graduate and professional school students are as follows:

 • Annual amount of combined unsubsidized loans is $20,500